epicmet/Learning/README.md

 # Learning

-This repo is for the projects that I work on them to learn the basics of for example React or C language.
+This repo is an archive for the projects I worked on and blog posts I read to learn something.

 ## Link to courses